gs1/GS1_DigitalLink_Resolver_CE/README.md

 The main upgrade of the service is to resolver_data_entry_server which has been upgraded to support batch uploading of data and a validation process which you can optionally harness to check uploaded entries before they are published.
 This has resulted in a data structure change that includes '_prevalid' suffix named SQL tables into which data is uploaded.
-A validation procvess is then kicked off which, if successful for each entry, copies the data into the non _prevalid suffix SQL tables.
+A validation process is then kicked off which, if successful for each entry, copies the data into the non _prevalid suffix SQL tables.

 To install this new update, make sure all your data is backed up(!), then use the 'docker-compose build' and 'docker-compose run -d' commands over the top of your existing